The 2018 scholarships cycle is now open!

 What are the minimum eligibility requirements for this scholarship?

-You must be in the process of applying or currently attending a post-secondary institution in the United States.
+You must be attending in a post-secondary institution in the United States in the fall of 2018.
 We invite high school seniors, undergraduate, and graduate students to apply.
 The application is open to students who attend community college, university, and trade/vocational school.
-Applicants should have a strong history of activism within either the API and/or LGBTQ communities; however, applicants do not need to identify as either to apply.
-Preference will be given to those who identify as both API and LGBTQ.
+Applicants should have a strong history of activism within the API and/or LGBTQ communities; however, applicants do not need to identify as either to apply.

 I am an international student and/or not a U.S. citizen.
 Am I still able to apply?

 Yes, as long as you are attending/enrolled in a U.S. accredited institution.

 Can this scholarship be applied toward Study Abroad?

 Yes, as long as your Study Abroad program is funded through your U.S. accredited institution.